Somebody Likes Your Art, Now What?

 Reporter: "Wow.
 That's deep.
 And there we have it from the museum.
 Now back to you at the news desk."

-That interview's down the toilet.
+That interview's history.

 Unfortunately, the reporter doesn't know much about art (like 99.9% of the general population), has no idea what the artist is talking about, no idea how to respond, can't keep the interview going and so abruptly ends the segment.